Mallen220/TurtleTracer/README.md

 ### **Linux (Ubuntu/Debian)**

-Download either .deb (for Debian/Ubuntu) or .AppImage of other distros.
+Download either .deb (for Debian/Ubuntu) or .AppImage for other distros.

 **Using .deb package:**